deivid-01/estructuras/README.md

  ```javascript
     git add <file>
 ```
-- Send all files : there is two ways, both does the same thing
+- Send all files : there are two ways, both do the same thing

  ```javascript
     //One option